Directional and Horizontal Drilling in Oil and Gas Wells

 Why Drill Wells That Are Non-Vertical?

 Below is a list of six reasons for drilling non-vertical wells.
-They are graphically illustrated by the six drawings in the right column of this page.
+They are graphically illustrated by the six drawings on this page.

 B) Drain a broad area from a single drilling pad.